towersvault/shinpokered/README.md

 - Cannot use poison to black yourself out of the cable club
 - Cannot use poison to black yourself out of the safari zone
 - Cannot perform the 99-stack glitch anymore
+- Fixed an offset bug with the lucky game corner machine

 #Bugfixes: